Last updated on December 22nd, 2022 at 04:51 pm

 That is when I knew that expat life was for me.

 Within the next few years, I moved to Germany to learn German, lived and worked remotely in Thailand for a few months, then made a commitment to Germany for a long term move.
 In April 2014, I came back to Germany.
 Since then I have completed my (second) master’s degree, set up my freelancing business, moved to the beautiful Franconia with my

-boyfriend fiance, became a cat mom, and a landowner.
+boyfriend fiance, became a cat mom, and a property owner.

 In retrospect, I moved continents away to pursue a better life for myself and to find happiness.
 I immigrated to Germany to pursue the life of my dreams.

 Did I find the dream life, you ask?

 My current happy low-stress life means the answer to that question is a resounding yes.
 As a freelancer, I can take home an adult-sized paycheck doing what I enjoy.
 I work 100% remotely and have the luxury to live a flexible day to day life.
 With all this freedom I can even find time to work as I travel, run side businesses and invest time on this blog.